 Housing placements are completed on a first-come, first-served basis, so you should pay your admissions deposit and submit the housing application as soon as possible.

+For fall enrolling students, the housing application can be accessed starting February 1.
 The first 750 first-year students who pay their admissions deposits and complete their housing applications will not be placed in a triple (for fall only).